onflow/fcl-js/packages/fcl-bundle/README.md

   -h, --help     display help for command

 ## Configuration
-All of the configuration for FCL-Build currently takes place within the `package.json` of the modules which you wish to bundle.
+All of the configuration for FCL-Bundle currently takes place within the `package.json` of the modules which you wish to bundle.
 The following configuration options are available:

- - `source` **(required)** - Specify a source file entry point or an dictionary of [Output Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-build/README.md#output-configuration) objects keyed by respective source files (for multiple builds) - see [Source Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-build/README.md#source-configuration) for more details
+ - `source` **(required)** - Specify a source file entry point or an dictionary of [Output Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-bundle/README.md#output-configuration) objects keyed by respective source files (for multiple builds) - see [Source Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-bundle/README.md#source-configuration) for more details
- - `main` - Specify cjs bundle output path if not manually specified by [Output Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-build/README.md#output-configuration) (as well as cjs entry point if not overriden by `package.exports`)
+ - `main` - Specify cjs bundle output path if not manually specified by [Output Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-bundle/README.md#output-configuration) (as well as cjs entry point if not overriden by `package.exports`)
- - `module` Specify esm bundle output path if not manually specified by [Output Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-build/README.md#output-configuration) (as well as esm entry point if not overriden by `package.exports`)
+ - `module` Specify esm bundle output path if not manually specified by [Output Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-bundle/README.md#output-configuration) (as well as esm entry point if not overriden by `package.exports`)
- - `unpkg` Specify umd bundle output path if not manually specified by [Output Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-build/README.md#output-configuration) (as well as umd entry point if not overriden by `package.exports`)
+ - `unpkg` Specify umd bundle output path if not manually specified by [Output Configuration](https://github.com/onflow/fcl-js/tree/master/packages/fcl-bundle/README.md#output-configuration) (as well as umd entry point if not overriden by `package.exports`)

 ### Output Configuration